julianjca/juliancanderson.com/content/blog/2020-mid-year-review/index.md

 #### - Wake up at ~~6AM~~ `5.30AM` every day

 I am an early bird, that is why I set this goal.
 To be honest the goal is not to wake up earlier but to get enough sleep.
-Sleep is one of the most important activites for me and lately, I have been catching up on my sleep.
+Sleep is one of the most important activities for me and lately, I have been catching up on my sleep.

 #### - Cook my own meals